Sonoran-Software/Sonoran-Radio-Docs/tutorials/install-plugin.md

 **Don't know which one to click?** Download both and try them out, you will see the error below if it's not the correct version:
 ![installer_error.png](https://i.imgur.com/Okf4oUS.png)

+> Please note that TeamSpeak 5 is **not** compatible with plugins such as this.
+If you haven't already, make sure to download and install the [TeamSpeak 3 Client](https://teamspeak.com/en/downloads/#ts3client) first. {.is-info}

 ## 2. Install the Plugin